WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/07-pa2/index.md

 Select Wizard->Run AFS Wizard and follow the on screen instructions.
 You should begin to hear feedback at some frequency, the PA2 should then notch it out, and a different frequency will then begin to feed back, and the PA2 will destroy this and so on.
 This repeats until all the fixed filters are used up, and the remaining live filters will be saved for use during performance if it begins to feedback.
-These live filters will change depending on whats currently causing feedback, whereas the fixed filters act more like a graphic EQ that you set and forget.
+These live filters will change depending on what's currently causing feedback, whereas the fixed filters act more like a graphic EQ that you set and forget.

 ## Auto Room EQ (AEQ)